This detailed 1 Day in Venice itinerary and guide shares where to stay, tips for the city, the best places to eat, and the must-see sights!

 - For dinner, depending on how hungry you are and how much you want to spend, here are a few options:

-- There is no better way to end the day than by having more gelato!
+- There is no better way to end your 1 day in Venice than by having more gelato!
 We averaged 2 a day in Italy and have no regrets! 😉

 If you have extra time…